 If you’re a first-time visitor to Amsterdam why not take a boat tour of the city’s historic canal network?
 Hour-long sightseeing cruises on canal boats depart from jetties near the city’s central railway station.
 The operators include Blue Boat and Stromma.
 Flagship offers a service in smaller boats departing near the Anne Frank House.

-The boat tours are a great way to rest your legs and offer insight into the history of grand buildings facing onto the waterways.
-The canal network dates back to the 1600s and since 2010 has been designated as a UNESCO World Heritage Site.
+Boat tours are a great way to rest your legs and offer insight into the history of the grand buildings facing onto the waterways.
+The canal network dates back to the 1600s, and since 2010 has been designated as a UNESCO World Heritage Site.
 You can order a drink to savour while viewing landmarks such as the Magere Brug (meaning the ‘skinny bridge’) and the higgledy-piggledy gabled buildings known as the Dancing Houses.

 Looking for a romantic evening option?
 Consider booking onto a dinner cruise!

 The attractions of the Museumplein – the museum square

 The Museumplein is the location of the impressive Van Gogh Museum, and you can pre-book tickets online.
 If modern art and design is your passion, pop into the neighbouring Stedelijk Museum.